15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 An organized Isla Mujeres day trip is best for those who are mostly looking to see Playa Norte, do some snorkeling, and enjoy the sparkling waters from a catamaran.

-This tour is a great option for that.
+This day trip is a great option for that.

 kate storm at the entrance to an isla mujeres beach club